MinikPLayer/WinDragAeroSnap/README.md

 ## Current limitations
-* Resizing when Aero Snapped doesn't resize another snapped windows.
+* Aero snap sometimes doesn't show window recomendations for the other half.
+It works fine for explorer, but doesn't work for other apps.
 * Multi-monitor setup is not tested.
 Please post an issue if it's important for you.
-* Aero snap is a little buggy and poorly implemented.
-Will be fixed in the future.

 ## To-Do
-* Resize snapping
+* Resize snapping to another windows and screen borders.
-* Aero-snaped resizing
+* Resizing when Aero Snapped doesn't resize another snapped windows.